David P. Weber is an attorney, registered private investigator and Certified Fraud Examiner

 Expert Witness Services

-Mr. Weber accepts engagements as an expert witness in selected cases concerning standard of care or malpractice in fiduciary matters, law practice, public accounting, investigations, fraud examinations, accounting fraud, and criminal justice matters.
+Mr. Weber accepts engagements as an expert witness in selected cases concerning standard of care or malpractice in fiduciary matters, self-defense, law practice, public accounting, investigations, fraud examinations, accounting fraud, and other criminal justice matters.
 Weber also has academic interest in failures of internal controls required under Section 404 of the Sarbanes Oxley Act.
 Please contact Mr. Weber if you require an expert with an emphasis in internal controls, accounting, ethics, investigation, fraud examination or criminal justice.

 Until March 2016, Weber was the appeals officer for the 70th Regiment of the Maryland Army National Guard, and a Lieutenant Colonel in the Judge Advocate Corps of the Maryland State Guard.
 During his military service, he was the recipient numerous awards for his service.
 He places a special emphasis of his private practice on assisting veterans and service members with difficult legal problems – including reporting misconduct of government and military contractors.
 Weber is a founding member of the Maryland State Bar Association Committee on Veterans’ Affairs and Military Law.